Skip to content

 Geir Harald Semuelsen’s work with light.

-Francesca Capone’s direct, literal, blocks discerning patterns,
+Francesca Capone’s direct, literal, blocks discerning patterns.

 FOUNDATIONAL PROJECTS